DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 ## Creating Customer Master Keys (CMK)

-Let's gets hands-on with KMS.
-Connect to the instance the instance you created via terminal to  start working with the CMKs.

 CMKs are the primary resources in AWS KMS.
 You can use a CMK to encrypt and decrypt up to 4 kilobytes (4096 bytes) of data.
 However, most commonly, you will use CMKs to generate, encrypt, and decrypt the [data keys] (https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) that you use outside of AWS KMS to encrypt your data.

 There are different types of CMKs in KMS, [see documentation here](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) .
 Our first task in AWS KMS will be to create CMKs that will help us during the rest of the workshop.